Voteshield/reggie/docs/STATE-CONFIGS.md

 State config files are found in the `reggie/configs/data/` directory and are in YAML format.

-## Required fields

-The following fields are required in the config for Reggie:

-- ??

-The following fields are required in the config for VoteShield:

-- `voter_status`
-- `birthday_identifier`
-- `party_identifier`
-- ??

 ## State config

 ### State basics